 Catalog of Principal Galaxies (PGC) which shows their minor and

-pictures.
-Of course it can load external catalogs on CD-ROM as
+13000 thumbnail pictures.
+It can load external catalogs on

 the spectral information, the brightness and the intensity of the

 colors for the spectral types are also user definable.
 The stars